MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-basic-concepts.md

 :::image type="content" source="media/end-user-basic-concepts/power-bi-word-cloud-2.png" alt-text="Word cloud of words associated with the Power BI service.":::

-This article assumes that you've already read the [Power BI overview](../fundamentals/power-bi-overview.md) and have identified yourself as a [Power BI business user](end-user-consumer.md). *Business users* receive Power BI content, like dashboards, reports, and apps, from *creator* colleagues. *Business users* work with **the Power BI service** (app.powerbi.com), which is the website-based version of Power BI.
+This article assumes that you already read the [Power BI overview](../fundamentals/power-bi-overview.md) and have identified yourself as a [Power BI business user](end-user-consumer.md). *Business users* receive Power BI content, like dashboards, reports, and apps, from *creator* colleagues. *Business users* work with **the Power BI service** (app.powerbi.com), which is the website-based version of Power BI.

 ### This article isn't about Power BI Desktop
 You'll undoubtedly hear the term "Power BI Desktop" or just "Desktop."
 It is the stand-alone tool used by *designers* who build and share dashboards and reports with you.
 It's important to know that there are other Power BI tools out there.
-But, as long as you're a *business user*, you'll typically work with the Power BI service.
+But, as long as you're a *business user*, you typically work with the Power BI service.
 This article applies only to the Power BI service.

 For more information about the full suite of Power BI tools, see [What is Power BI?](../fundamentals/power-bi-overview.md).

 ## Let's get started
 To follow along, open app.powerbi.com in your browser.

 There are many objects and concepts that make up the Power BI service, too many to cover in a single article.
 So we'll introduce you to the most common:  **_visualizations_**, **_dashboards_**, **_reports_**, **_apps_**, and **_semantic models_**.
-These are sometimes referred to as *Power BI* **_content_**. *Content* exists in **_workspaces_**.
+These objects are sometimes referred to as *Power BI* **_content_**. *Content* exists in **_workspaces_**.

-A typical Power BI workflow involves all of the building blocks: A Power BI *designer* (yellow in diagram below) collects data from *semantic models*, brings it into Power BI Desktop for analysis, creates *reports* full of *visualizations* that highlight interesting facts and insights, pins visualizations from reports to *dashboards*, and shares the reports, and dashboards with business users like you (black in diagram below).
+A typical Power BI workflow involves all of the building blocks: A Power BI *designer* (yellow in the diagram) collects data from *semantic models*, brings it into Power BI Desktop for analysis, creates *reports* full of *visualizations* that highlight interesting facts and insights, pins visualizations from reports to *dashboards*, and shares the reports, and dashboards with business users like you (black in the diagram).
 There are many different ways that a designer can share content with you: as individual pieces of content, content bundled together in an *app*, or by giving you permissions to a workspace where the content is stored.
-(Don't worry, we'll talk about the different ways that content is shared later in this article.)
+(Don't worry, we talk about the different ways that content is shared later in this article.)

 ![A basic Power BI workflow chart.](media/end-user-basic-concepts/power-bi-workflows.png)